 The Quantitative section had 12 easy, 9 medium and 5 difficult questions.
 The majority of the questions in the paper were from Number System and Algebra.
 There were 5 questions on number system and they were of easy to moderate type.
 The paper had 4 questions of Algebra and they were again of easy to moderate type.
 There were two questions of Time and Work and they were easy.
 Two questions were from Time Speed and Distance and they were also doable.
 There was one question each of Alligation & Mixtures, Coordinate Geometry, Logarithm, SI/CI, Average and Permutation and Combination.
 Except the P & C, rest all were easy to solve.
 There were around three questions of Profit and Loss and they were also doable.
 There were 2 questions each of Ratio and Geometry.
 The questions of Ratio were easy whereas the questions of Geometry were of moderate type.

-A good student could have scored 90 percentile by attempting 26 questions with approx. 80 % accuracy.
+A good student could have scored 90+ percentile by attempting 14-16 questions with approx. 90% accuracy

-The overall feel of the paper was easy, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-AR and DI had mostly easy/moderate level questions, thus selection of easy questions was important.
-As far as Quant is concerned most of the questions were from Algebra, Arithmetic & Geometry and since most of the questions were easy or moderate, thus selection of easier and doable questions was important.
-For verbal section, one should have good reading skills as there were 5 RC’s and questions were based on paragraph summary also in which reading skills were requisite.
-Moreover, questions like sentence rearrangement and misfit require analysis and tricks to answer.
+The overall feel of the paper was easy to moderate, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
+AR and DI were comparatively tough in this paper.
+In quant, most of the questions were from Arithmetic, Algebra, Number system and Geometry.
+For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
+One must focus on contextual vocabulary as well to understand and score well in RC passages.
+Knowledge of critical reasoning fundamentals is also required to score well in RCs.
+Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.